All-Level Horse Camp

 Other activities vary widely each session, depending on the skills and talents of the staff and volunteers, and the interests of the campers.
 On the first day of each session, we all circle up and create our “Possibilities List” for the week—all the things we hope to do together.
 All the campers are invited to share their ideas, and then we try to do as many of those things as possible!
 Hiking, nature crafts, games, campfires, ranch projects, “secret pals,” garden and cooking projects, salve-making and herbal medicines, swimming in the pond, mask-making, and art of all kinds are typical.
 We work hard, play hard, eat well, take a siesta after lunch, and sleep under the stars many nights.

-Please visit our Registration Page for information about applying for a space in summer camp and a link to our registration system.
+Please visit our Apply Here! for information about applying for a space in summer camp and a link to our camp registration system.

 For a taste of Horse Camp, check out this 2018 slideshow: